mamrakm/mamrakm/README.md

+### To see my most advanced project head straight to [do-some-integration](https://github.com/mamrakm/do-some-integration)
 - 👋 Hi, I’m @mamrakm
 - 👀 I’m interested in professional Java development with Spring (Boot) and related stuff such as JPA/Hibernate, MapStruct, OpenAPI, Lombok etc.
 - 🏡 As a hobby I'm interested in Scala, Kotlin and Haskell.
 I'm no expert but it's fun to me.